rafi4204/android-compose-template/README.md

 All the destionation/screen will be added in this enum.
 Assingn the corresponding property value for each destination i.e `isTopBarTab`,`isBottomBarTab`,`isTopLevelDestination` etc.

 ### Demo:
-some demo screen have been added in the project to show how to create screen and navigation files related to that screen
+some demo screen have been added in the project to show how to create screen and navigation files related to that screen.Follwing screen have been added:
-### Login screen
+#### Login screen
-### Home screen
+#### Home screen
-### Resource screen
+#### Resource screen

 ## Authors